joydipnath/laravel5_database_utilities/README.md

 ## Installation and usage

-This package requires PHP 5.6 or higher and Laravel 5.5 or higher.
+This package requires PHP 5.6 or higher and Laravel 5.4 ( tested on Laravel 5.4, Let me know for other versions in case you come accross).

 Open your config/app.php and add the following line to aliases array.